Top 10 KPIs for measuring employee engagement

 4. Internal Promotion Rate

-One of the main drivers for employee engagement is the opportunity for professional growth within the organization.
+main drivers for employee engagement is the opportunity for professional growth within the organization.
 This highlights the importance of the internal promotion rate, as it represents the ability of organizations to keep top performers.

 If your emphasis is on human resource management, you might want to consider the Internal Hire Rate (employees switching positions internally) and Internal Employee Referral Hire Rate (new hires acquired after an employee suggestion).